NoComplyDev/CRTAP/README.md

 Please refer to the following before asking any questions about whether or not something is included (or will be included in the future):

 - This archive contains original Critical Role content only.
-Critical Role umbrella series such as Midst are not included and likely never will be.
+Critical Role umbrella series such as Midst are not included.

-- Content largely unrelated to TTRPGs such as Weird Kids, All Work No Play, More-Sided Dive and Narrative Telephone is not included and likely never will be.
+- Content largely unrelated to TTRPGs such as Weird Kids, All Work No Play, More-Sided Dive and Narrative Telephone is not included.

-- Generic cast interviews such as Between the Sheets / Livestream Q&As are not included & likely never will be unless specifically listed [here](https://criticalrole.fandom.com/wiki/List_of_episodes).
+- Generic cast interviews such as Between the Sheets / Livestream Q&As are not included unless specifically listed [here](https://criticalrole.fandom.com/wiki/List_of_episodes).

-- Abridged/Recap content is not included and likely never will be.
+- Abridged/Recap content is not included.

-- Promo videos, trailers and similar are not included and likely never will be.
+- Promo videos, trailers and similar are not included.

 - The ‘Specials’ list at [List of episodes | Critical Role Wiki | Fandom](https://criticalrole.fandom.com/wiki/List_of_episodes) is very poorly managed and extremely inconsistent.
-Therefore I have made some additions and adjusted the numbering convention.
+Therefore I have made some additions/omissions and adjusted the numbering convention.
 Please see [below](#specials) for more information.

 ## Sources